origo-map/origo-documentation/content/layers.md

 ---|---
 `url` | url to the wfs endpoint
 `strategy` | the ol.loadingstrategy for the layer.
 Can also be set on layer.
 The options are tile, bbox or all.
 Default is bbox.
+`requestMethod` | request method for this source.
+Can be set to 'post', otherwise it will be 'get'.
+If set on layer level this option will be omitted.
+Default is 'get'.
 `clusterOptions` | options for clustering.
 See the settings page for details.

 #### Basic example WFS